mindsphere/vfc-examples/virtualMachineSimulator/readme.md

 ## Result
-After saving the flow, the output of the simulation is written to the asset and you can monitor the results e.g. in Fleet Manager.
+After saving the flow, the output of the simulation is written to the asset and you can monitor the results e.g. in Insights Hub Monitor.
 Based on this you can also now start calculating the machine KPIs (OEE, Availability, Quality, ...) using the VFC or other apps.
 ![image](./doc/FleetManager_Results.png)

 ## See also
 - [Asset Manager Documentation](https://documentation.mindsphere.io/resources/html/asset-manager/en-US/index.html)